Pip Proud: Biography

 In 1994 New Zealand singer-guitarist, Alastair Galbraith, released a track, "Pip Proud", on his four-track extended play, Cluster.
 Proud was tracked down in 1995 by historian David Nichols leading to the re-release of his two Polydor LPs on CD via Nic Dalton's Half a Cow label as Eagle-Wise (1996).
 Nichols and Dalton also helped Pip record six new songs in 1996, two of which have been released to date.

 Proud resumed recording new material to release more albums, primarily, for the Emperor Jones label.
 He described how, "I started recording again.
 I had to learn the guitar again.
 I recorded to a cassette player that was hooked up to the car to power it, then a petrol generator, then solar cells.
 I've released four or five albums on the Emperor Jones label and I'm looking forward to doing another, a call-and-response rap album."

 During the 2000s Proud's health declined.
 In 2002 he had a stroke which left him blind and partially paralysed.
-He played two live shows, his first in over thirty years, in Melbourne in late 2006.
+He moved to a care facility in Healesville to be close to his two oldest sons, who were living in Melbourne.
+In 2006, he played two live shows, his first in over thirty years, in Melbourne.
 Proud died in March 2010, aged 62, from throat cancer.
 He was survived by five children and their two mothers.